mmohtashim/mmohtashim/README.md

 - 👀 I’m interested in web development, coding, and learning new technologies.
 - 🌱 I’m currently learning HTML, CSS, JavaScript, TypeScript, frontend and backend development, and planning to learn Python soon.
 - 💞️ I’m looking to collaborate on web development projects, open-source contributions, and innovative tech solutions.
-- 📫 How to reach me: You can reach me via email at [mohammadmohtashim13@gmail.com] or connect with me on [LinkedIn](https://www.[linkedin.com/in/mohtashim-].
+- 📫 How to reach me: You can reach me via email at [mohammadmohtashim13@gmail.com] or connect with me on LinkedIn attached in profile.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have an e-commerce business and also have some experience in trading.
 - 🚀 Becoming Full Stack Developer.